anoma/namada/documentation/docs/src/testnets/README.md

 - Namada public testnet 1:
   - Namada protocol version: `v0.12.0`
   - Tendermint version: `v0.1.4-abciplus`
-  - Genesis time: 21st of December 2022 at 17:00 UTC
+  - Genesis time: 20th of December 2022 at 17:00 UTC
   - CHAIN_ID: `TBD`

 ## Block explorer
 The block explorer is currently in development.
 The latest version can be found at [namada.world](https://namada.world/)

 ## Community
 For questions or feedback, feel free to post or comment on [Reddit](https://www.reddit.com/r/namada) or [Github](https://github.com/anoma/namada/issues).
-Don't forget to [follow Namada](https://twitter.com/namadanetwork) on Twitter for testnet relevant updates.
+Don't forget to [follow Namada](https://twitter.com/namadanetwork) on Twitter for testnet relevant updates.S